-In SDSN’s city-level SDG implementation efforts, including USA-SCI, experience has proven the importance of data and monitoring activities for providing structure to city strategies for target achievement.
+In SDSN’s sub-national SDG implementation efforts, including USA-SCI, experience has proven the importance of data and monitoring activities for providing structure to local strategies for target achievement.
 Experience has also shown that these data and monitoring activities need to consider stakeholders – both as data providers and as data users – to ensure these tools are locally relevant, and useful in the quest to achieve SDG targets.
-As momentum for city-level SDG implementation increases, new cities joining the global effort are seeking guidance on how to build locally-appropriate, effective data solutions.
-A few cities are breaking new ground in this area, and their examples can provide real-life lessons and guidance for others.
+As momentum for sub-national SDG implementation increases, new local entities (cities, counties, states and provinces) are joining the global effort and are seeking guidance on how to build locally-appropriate, effective data solutions.

 United States of America